jpcsp/jpcsp/README.txt

-- Enable the shader implementation for the "Color Mask": if your application is logging the warning "Unimplemented Red/Green/Blue mask 0xNN" your might try this option.
-It might increase the quality of the rendered graphics, but is onyl relevant when using shaders.
+- Enable the shader implementation for the "Color Mask": if your application is logging the warning "Unimplemented Red/Green/Blue mask 0xNN" you might try this option.
+It might increase the quality of the rendered graphics, but is only relevant when using shaders.
     It is only available as an option because it has a negative impact on the performance (lower FPS).
+- Disable optmized VertexInfo reading: you might try this option if graphics are sometimes corrupted.
+    This option has a negative impact on the performance (lower FPS), but provides higher compatibility.
+- Use Software Rendering:
+    this option enables the emulation of all the PSP graphics in software by the emulator.
+    The hardware of your graphics card is not used (well, it will just be used at the very end of the rendering to show the rendered image).
+    The software rendering is much slower than the hardware-based rendering using a modern graphics card (GPU).
+But it allows a much higher degree of compatibility and avoids rendering problems related to buggy OpenGL drivers.

-7. PSP fonts
+8. PSP fonts

 When enabling the option "Use non-native fonts from flash0 folder" (under "Options" > "Configuration" > "Media"), OpenSource fonts are used as a